 You can see an array of fabric stores along the way.
 Coming from the crowded Taipei Main Station, you will soon be in a community full of vintage houses and cultural spirit!

 The shift in street views from metropolitan to almost rural is surprisingly unique.

-Heading north along Tacheng Street, you will come across Nan-jing West Road and a home decoration shop, renovated from a vintage house.
+Heading north along Tacheng Street, you will arrive at Nan-jing West Road, and a home decoration shop renovated from a vintage house.
 This is the entrance to Di-hua Street.